HopeEdwige/MUedit/README.md

 You can download the data presented in the paper at https://figshare.com/projects/Data_for_MUedit/172314

-A version of the decomposition algorithm coded with Python (Python 3.9.15) by Ciara Gibbs (ciara.gibbs18@imperial.ac.uk) will be available soon at https://github.com/ciaragibbs/MUEdit_Python
+A version of the decomposition algorithm coded with Python (Python 3.9.15) by Ciara Gibbs (ciara.gibbs18@imperial.ac.uk) is available at https://github.com/ciaragibbs/MUEdit_Python

+A new version of MUedit is available at https://github.com/simonavrillon/MUedit2.
+While the Matlab version will still be maintained, future features will be prioritarily implemented in this new Python/JavaScript version.

 # Citation and technical support: